payroll-no/employee-public-api-docs/FAQ.md

     ]
     ```
   Timelines cannot have overlapping periods and cannot have gaps.
 One value ends on a certain date, the new value has to start with the next day. </br>
+  **Exceptions**:
-  Pensions is an exception where there can be multiple pensions defined for an employee, where timeline can overlap.
+  1. Pensions is an exception where there can be multiple pensions defined for an employee, where timeline can overlap.
+  2. Postitions is an object that can have gaps in timeline.
+When position ends, employee's employment is terminated.
+Employee later can be rehired which creates a gap in a timeline.

 ---